 Other reasons for a ‘loose’ vagina include the menopause, weight gain and in some cases high impact sports.
 Whatever the cause, a lack of muscle strength, tone and a ‘looser’ vagina can have a profound impact on not only on a woman’s relationship, but her entire life.
 In many cases it will leave her feeling anxious and depressed that she is no longer able to satisfy her partner sexually, thus inspiring a total lack of self confidence.
 If a couple has always enjoyed an active sex life and it has taken somewhat of a hit, this can be a devastating blow.
 Well, here at Kegel8, we understand just how demoralising it can be, so we’re here to help you reclaim the sexual intimacy and confidence that you once had in abundance.

 So, you want to know how to tighten your vagina?
 Well, now that we’ve established that you’re not alone, and that there is no longer a need to ‘suffer in silence’, let’s explore some of the ways in which this can be achieved, and reignite that spark in your relationship.
-As with any other muscles, the vaginal walls and indeed the entire pelvic floor need to be exercised frequently to retain strength and tone.
+As with any other muscles, the vaginal walls and indeed the entire pelvic floor needs to be exercised frequently to retain strength and tone.
 This can be done in a number of ways.
-Manual Kegel exercises to tighten the vagina are now being performed daily by women up and down the country.
+Manual Kegel exercises to tighten the vagina are being performed daily by women up and down the country.
 This involves squeezing the muscles in the pelvic floor, lifting them inwards and upwards.
-Although there are many benefits of Kegel exercises for women and they are a proven and effective method for regaining tone, ‘tightness’, and strength, in many cases (when done manually) they are performed incorrectly putting undue pressure on the abdomen.
+Although there are many benefits of Kegel exercises for women and they are a proven and effective method for regaining tone, ‘tightness’, and strength.
+In many cases (when done manually) they are performed incorrectly putting undue pressure on the abdomen.
+1 in 2 women perform Kegel exercises incorrectly.
 They can also inadvertently work the larger muscle groups such as the buttocks and stomach instead of those being targeted.

 Many women now opt for a ‘quick fix’ when it comes to their body issues.
 With the soar in popularity of vaginal cosmetic surgery, this trend has now made its way into our most intimate areas.
-For restoring ‘tightness’ and tone to the vagina, we would expect vaginal rejuvenation surgery to be performed.
 Vaginal rejuvenation is a non-reconstructive form of vaginoplasty.
 There is much debate about the safety of vaginal cosmetic surgery and many medical professionals are concerned about the increase in demand for such procedures.
 Any surgery brings with it certain risks, and it is unclear as to whether women are being fully informed of the specific dangers associated with vaginal cosmetic surgery prior to going ‘under the knife’.

 Get your relationship back on track and start to feel like yourself again!